lotusnprod/lotus-manuscript/manuscript.md

 #### References

-The [Rcrossref](https://cran.r-project.org/web/packages/rcrossref/) package [@chamberlainRcrossrefClientVarious2020] interfacing with the [Crossref](https://www.crossref.org) API was used to translate references from their original subcategory ("original", "publishingDetails", "split", "title") to a DOI, the title of its corresponding article, the journal it was published in, its date of publication and the name of the first author.
+The [Rcrossref](https://cran.r-project.org/web/packages/rcrossref) package [@chamberlainRcrossrefClientVarious2020] interfacing with the [Crossref](https://www.crossref.org) API was used to translate references from their original subcategory ("original", "publishingDetails", "split", "title") to a DOI, the title of its corresponding article, the journal it was published in, its date of publication and the name of the first author.
 The first twenty candidates were kept and ranked according to the score returned by Crossref, which is a [tf-idf](https://lucene.apache.org/core/8_8_0/core/org/apache/lucene/search/similarities/TFIDFSimilarity.html) score.
 For DOI and PMID, only a single candidate was kept.
-All parameters are available in [src/functions/reference.R](https://github.com/lotusnprod/lotus-processor/-/tree/main/src/functions/reference.R).
 All DOIs were also translated with this method, to eventually discard any DOI not leading to an object.
-PMIDs were translated, thanks to the entrez_summary function of the [rentrez](https://cran.r-project.org/web/packages/rentrez/) package [@doi:10/gh5ptg].
+PMIDs were translated, thanks to the entrez_summary function of the [rentrez](https://cran.r-project.org/web/packages/rentrez) package [@doi:10/gh5ptg].
 Scripts used for all subcategories of references are available in the directory [src/2_curating/2_editing/reference/1_translating/](https://github.com/lotusnprod/lotus-processor/tree/main/src/2_curating/2_editing/reference/1_translating/).
 Once all translations were made, results coming from each subcategory were integrated, ([src/2_curating/2_editing/reference/2_integrating.R](https://github.com/lotusnprod/lotus-processor/tree/main/src/2_curating/2_editing/reference/2_integrating.R)) and the producing organism related to the reference was added for further treatment.
 Because the crossref score was not informative enough, at least one other metric was chosen to complement it.